go-outside-labs/story-protocol-takehome/literature_review/README.md

 #### A Server and a Query in SimplePIR

-To illustrate the results above, I wrote a simple experiment in Python.
-This part is optional for the reader and the full code is available at [./pir_experiment](pir_experiment).
+To illustrate the results above, I wrote a simple set of experiments in Python.
+This part is optional for the reader, and the full code is available at [./pir_experiment](pir_experiment).

-In this experiment, the single-server database by a square matrix `(n x n)` and a query by a vector filled by `0s` except at the asking row and column `(n x 1)`.
+In this code, the single-server database is represented by a square matrix `(m x m)`, while a query is a vector filled by `0s` except at the asking row and column `(m x 1)`.
+Any result should have the same dimension as the query vector (*i.e.*, the space is reduced to the size of the column where the data is located).

 The server retrieves the queried item by:

 1. looping over every column and multiplying their values to the value in the same row of the query vector, and

 2. adding the values found in each column in its own matrix.

-The results should have the same dimension as the query vector (*i.e.*, we reduce the space to the size of the column where the data is located).

 A secret key Regev encryption scheme using sampled errors to reproduce LWE is then built on top of the ideas above.
 Privacy is guaranteed by checking that fully homomorphic encryption is held with respect to addition in this setup (*i.e.*, additive homomorphism).